Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Constraints and Challenges for Detection

 \section{Constraints and Challenges for Detection}

 We begin by noting that the excitation spectrum \(P_n\), as given by Eq.(\ref{largen}), is orders of magnitude larger than what one would expect from an Unruh-type radiation effect.
-By an Unruh-type effect, we refer to a thermal spectrum of the form
+By an Unruh-type effect, we refer to a thermal spectrum of the form with a temperature given by the Unruh temperature, \(T_\text{Unruh} = a / 2\pi\).
+Using Eq.(\ref{freqleft}) for the frequency of the modes, this thermal spectrum would look like

-which corresponds to a thermal distribution with mode frequency \(\Omega_n = n\pi a / \ln(1 + aL)\) and Unruh temperature \(T_\text{Unruh} = a / 2\pi\).
 A comparison between \(P_n\) and \(\Pi_n\) for various values of acceleration is shown in Fig.~\ref{fig:unruh}.
-For the small accelerations achievable in laboratory settings, \(P_n\) clearly dominates and thus presents a more promising candidate for probing non-inertial quantum field effects.
+For the small accelerations achievable in laboratory settings, \(aL\lesssim c^2\) and \(P_n\) clearly dominates and thus presents a more promising candidate for probing non-inertial quantum field effects.

 Thermal noise can also be effectively suppressed, as its contribution decays exponentially with increasing mode number \(n\).
 The ratio of \(P_n\) to the thermal noise \(\mathcal{N}_n\) in the \(n^\text{th}\) mode at temperature \(T\) is given, using Eq.(\ref{pngen}), by